microsoftgraph/msgraph-sdk-powershell/src/Groups/v1.0/docs/Get-MgGroupRejectedSender.md

 # Get-MgGroupRejectedSender

 ## SYNOPSIS
-Users in the rejected senders list cannot post to conversations of the group (identified in the GET request URL).
+Users in the rejected senders list can't post to conversations of the group (identified in the GET request URL).
-Make sure you do not specify the same user or group in the rejected senders and accepted senders lists, otherwise you will get an error.
+Make sure you don't specify the same user or group in the rejected senders and accepted senders lists, otherwise you get an error.
+This API is supported in the following national cloud deployments.

 ## SYNTAX